-Consult a counselor to help you manage and overcome your feelings of inadequacy.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you manage and overcome your feelings of inadequacy.
+Simply click here to connect with one via BetterHelp.com.

 Feelings of inadequacy are something that most people will experience at some point in their lives.

 It’s the nagging voice that tells us that we’re somehow not good enough, a loser, or not worthy of love and affection.

 There is no truth in these thoughts, of course.
 But it’s difficult to accept that when you’re in the middle of a period of self-doubt or low self-esteem.

 The following tips can help you manage your feelings of inadequacy and perhaps even shake them once and for all.

 Just remember that this is a process that takes time and effort.
 So don’t be hard on yourself when you take a backward step or don’t see results straight away.

 1. Ease the pressure you put on yourself to be the best.